 Seven Reasons Not to Aim for Elite Colleges

 1. It will be harder to remain a star.
-Being the smartest kid in your high school class or close too it is quite an accomplishment.
-It feels good to have conquered those four years, but imagine being at a university where most everyone else is an academic wunderkind — then imagine having to compete with them.
+Being the "smartest" student in your class it is quite an accomplishment.
+It feels good to have conquered those four years, but imagine being at a university where most everyone else is an academic wunderkind, then imagine having to compete with them.

 2. You can feel like an imposter.
 When you look around at all the accomplished students on an elite campus, you can have serious thoughts about whether you belong.